mariadb-corporation/mariadb-columnstore-server/README.md

 Building on other platforms will be certified in a later release.

 A few things to notice:
-- Do not use alpha releases on production systems.
+- Do not use beta releases on production systems.

 Additional features and product enhancements will be pushed in future releases.